Irreversible entropy production, from quantum to classical: Applications

 The Carnot point corresponds to $\epsilon_b/\epsilon_a = T_b/T_a$.
 This point is special because, even though we get $\Sigma = 0$, we also get $Q_a = Q_b = W = 0$.
 Thus, at the Carnot point nothing happens (cf. Fig.~\ref{fig:swap_engine}(b)).
 Another special point is at $\epsilon_b = \epsilon_a$, where $W = 0$, but $Q_a = - Q_b \neq 0$.
 At this point all heat that flows from the hot bath is converted into heat to the cold bath, so that no net output work occurs.

 For $\epsilon_b/\epsilon_a > 1$ heat continues to flow from hot to cold \emph{and}, in addition, one also has to provide a finite work input ($W>0$).
-This regime is called a heat pump and has received considerably less attention in the literature.
-This is somewhat unfortunate, as heat pumps can be quite useful devices.
+This regime is called an accelerator.
 In the refrigerator regime, work is consumed to make heat flow from cold to hot.
-In a heat pump work is consumed to make heat flow from hot to cold, but \emph{``faster''}.
-Heat pumps are often used in electronic devices to improve the dissipation of elements that generate substantial heat (such as processors).
-Devices, like cellphones and laptops, for instance, have thermoelectric plates used to cool down the processors.
-These plates use electricity from the battery (hence consume work) to make heat flow from the hot chip to the colder environment.
-The flow direction is still natural, but external work is used to make it go faster.

-From a thermodynamical point of view, the interesting aspect of a heat pump is that its performance is directly related to the entropy production, as we now discuss.
-The following argument is general and not restricted to the SWAP engine.
-We begin by substituting $Q_b = -W - Q_a$ into Eq.~(\ref{intro_sigma_clausius}) for the entropy production, which yields $\Sigma = (\beta_b - \beta_a) Q_a + \beta_b W$.
-In a heat pump $Q_a>0$ and $W>0$.
-Hence, there is a minimum entropy production associated with it, which is when $W = 0$:

-This is the entropy production associated with the natural flow of heat from hot to cold.

-The coefficient of performance of the heat pump is defined as the amount of heat that can be extracted from the hot bath divided by the associated work cost, $\text{COP}_h = Q_a/W$, as in Eq.~(\ref{swap_coph_full}).
+In an accelerator, work is consumed to make heat flow from hot to cold, but \emph{``faster''}.
+From a thermodynamical point of view { accelerators are interesting because their performance is directly related to the existence of an \emph{excess} entropy production, which turns out to have a clear interpretation.} The following argument is general and not restricted to the SWAP engine.
+We begin by substituting $Q_b = -W - Q_a$ in Eq.~(\ref{intro_sigma_clausius}) for the entropy production, which yields $\Sigma = (\beta_b - \beta_a) Q_a + \beta_b W$.
+In an accelerator $Q_a>0$ and $W>0$.
+Hence, there is a minimum entropy production associated with it, which is when $W = 0$, which reads $\Sigma_\text{min} = (\beta_b - \beta_a) Q_a$.
+This is thus the entropy production associated with the natural flow of heat from hot to cold.
+The coefficient of performance of the accelerator is defined as the amount of heat that can be extracted from the hot bath divided by the associated work cost, $\text{COP}_h = Q_a/W$, as in Eq.~(\ref{swap_coph_full}).
 With some rearrangements, we can also write this as

-The efficiency of a heat pump is therefore directly associated with an \emph{excess} entropy production.
+Thus, we see that the efficiency of an accelerator actually depends on the \emph{excess} entropy production {$\Sigma - \Sigma_\text{min}$, which represents the extra irreversibility introduced by the additional work used to pump the heat.}